Skip to contents

 Average acceleration

 • Average per day, only stored when the day was considered valid.
-Note that this descriptive and most other descriptives are also stored by GGIR as averages across all days, weekend days or weekday, which we will discuss in more detail.
+Note that this descriptive and most other descriptives are also stored by GGIR as averages across all days, weekend days, or weekdays, which we will discuss in more detail later on.

 • Weighted average of all valid data points in the recording, weighted by timing in the day of all valid epochs, regardless of whether they come from days that as a whole are classified as valid or not.